Report on Annual Expenditures for Travel, Hospitality and Conferences 2015–2016

 In particular, for the Canada School of Public Service, this includes delivering results in accordance with the Treasury Board Policy on Learning, Training, and Development, which came into effect on January 1, 2006.
 The policy highlights the value of learning and the importance of creating a learning culture within the public service.

-Annual Expenditures for Travel, Hospitality and Conferences of the Canada School of Public Service
+Annual Expenditures for Travel, Hospitality and Conferences for the Canada School of Public Service

 the Year Ending